 Report the facts, create the scene.

 Being a writer has many definitions, connotations, and iterations.
-Maybe you’ve ‘always written’, been a keeper of diaries, journals, field notes, or even made the occasional dip into poetry.
-Maybe you’ve been a reporter for a newspaper, a podcast, for television, a documentary, and you’re comfortable putting pen to paper, or tapping keys on the computer to put together a piece of ‘writing’.
-But you feel the need or desire to jump your writing up a notch, to add a creative touch, to make it more moving, more dramatic, even transformational, more ‘you’.
-You want to work with real-life experience, work in a creative literary form, expand your audience, as well as experience the possibility of discovering more of your own identity.
+Maybe you’ve ‘always written’, whether diaries, journals, field notes, or even the occasional poem.
+Maybe you’ve been a reporter for a newspaper, radio, television, a podcast, or a documentary; you’re comfortable putting pen to paper, or tapping keys on the computer to put together a piece of ‘writing’.
+But you feel the need or desire to jumpstart your writing, to make it creative but based in reality, more moving, more dramatic, more ‘you’.
+You want to work with real-life experience, put it into a creative literary form, expand your audience, as well as discovering a new ‘voice’ in your work.
 Explore writing essays lyrically through the nonfiction lens.
 This workshop will reinforce and deepen your journalism by allowing it to break into creative non-fiction.
 We will explore the differences, practice writing every day, share critiques of your work and models of creative non-fiction, and draw from a wide variety of readings.

-Creative nonfiction is an accepted established new genre, experiencing a surge of popularity, in the writing world.
-It grew out of creative biography, autobiography, opinion writing, personal essays, memoir, diaries, personal research, lyrical essays, and alternative experimental forms using narrative structure.
+Creative nonfiction has become an increasingly popular genre in the writing world.
+Growing out of creative biography, autobiography, opinion writing, personal essays, memoir, diaries, personal research, lyrical essays, and alternative experimental forms using narrative structure.
 In the words of one critic, creative non-fiction is simply “true stories told well.”
 As a genre today it is filling the shelves of bookstores in various reading formats, and in electronic time-based media.

 Image Credit: Max Bovkun

 Instructor: Mimi Edmunds